-BURN RATE 2022 2021 2020 0.78% 0.19% 0.19%
+BURN RATE 2023 2022 2021 0.73% 0.78% 0.19%

-5.4 SHARE PURCHASE PLAN
+5.5 SHARE PURCHASE PLAN

 The Corporation offers to its Canadian employees, including the NEOs, a share purchase plan of its common stock.
-Members of Senior Management can contribute, on a voluntary basis, up to a maximum of 10% of their salary and other employees can contribute, on a voluntary basis, up to a maximum of 5% of their salary and, if certain conditions are met, the Corporation will contribute to the plan 25% of the employee's and NEOs contribution.
+Senior Executives can contribute, on a voluntary basis, up to a maximum of 10% of their salary and other employees can contribute, on a voluntary basis, up to a maximum of 5% of their salary and, if certain conditions are met, the Corporation will contribute to the plan 25% of the employee's and NEOs contribution.
 The shares are purchased on the market on a predetermined date each month.

-5.5 RETIREMENT PLANS
+5.6 RETIREMENT PLANS

-All NEOs participate in the Retirement Plan for Executives of Cascades Inc. This defined contribution pension plan was established on April 1, 2010 to enable members of senior management to accumulate capital for retirement.
-The Corporation contributes 11.25% (13.50% for the President and Chief Executive Officer) of the employee's base salary and contributes a certain percentage between 0% and 3% of the base salary depending on Cascades' or group's profitability in the prior year.
+All NEOs participate in the Retirement Plan for Executives of Cascades Inc. This defined contribution pension plan was established on April 1, 2010 and revised on March 1, 2023, to enable senior executives to accumulate capital for retirement.

+Until March 1, 2023, the Corporation contributed 11.25% of the NEOs' and 13.50% of the President and Chief Executive Officer's base salary and contributed a variable percentage between 0% and 3% of the base salary depending on Cascades' or group's profitability in the prior year.